 "I wish the Association well and I am of the opinion that the movement will not just be a temporary affair but shall go on and on"

 The first Annual General Meeting of the Association was held in March 1940 at which Sergeant Robert 'Jock' Reid KPM was elected President.

-Following the Bombing of Darwin on 19 February, 1942 and the evacuation of most Police to other centres, the Association ceased to function for the remainder of World War II but was reborn in July 1945 at a meeting held in a school at Alice Springs.
+Following the Bombing of Darwin on 19 February, 1942 and the evacuation of most Police to other regions, the Association ceased to function for the remainder of World War II but was reborn in July 1945 at a meeting held in a school at Alice Springs.
 Sergeant RR Bridgland became the new President.

 In 1948, the Executive of the Association started to lobby for the formation of a Police Arbitral Tribunal.
 The Minister approved the application and Judge Wells of the Northern Territory Supreme Court was appointed the first chairman in 1949.
 The Police Appeal Board came into existence at the same time.

 The first Determination was signed in 1949 and a log of claims submitted in April 1960 resulted in significant increases in Police salaries.

 Unfortunately, the devastation of Cyclone Tracy (1974) resulted in the loss of a number of records, particularly those from the 1960 and 1974 period which hampers our recollection of this time.

 In 1979 the Association was incorporated and appointed its first full-time employee in the same year.